 The Collection Fund is forecasting an in-year surplus of £0.060m which in turn contributes to an estimated surplus of £4.179m being carried forward into 2023/24.
 The Collection Fund has been particularly volatile largely as a result of COVID-19.
-Whilst it is currently in a surplus position, it will continue to be closely monitored for the remainder of the year as any surplus or deficit at the end of the financial year will have a direct impact in 2023/24.
+Whilst currently in surplus, the position will continue to be closely monitored throughout the year as any surplus or deficit at the end of the financial year will have a direct budgetary impact in future financial years.